What Is A Mortgage Cosigner?

 USDA loans don't allow cosigners.

-The Risks Your Mortgage Cosigner Assumes
+The Risks A Mortgage Cosigner Assumes

 Mortgage cosigners get no tangible benefit from cosigning on loans.
 They assume liability as a favor to home buyers who otherwise cannot be mortgage-approved.